tetris245/ULTRAbc/README.md

 Changes for future version

+* New commands:
+  - see (visionmode) (blurlevel) to force a specific vision mode
-* Replaced most UBC settings commands by uset (setting) to toggle a specific UBC setting
+  - uset (setting) to toggle a specific UBC setting
-  - Available options: autojoin, exitmode, fullseed, highfame, hotkeys, magiccheat, nowhisper, npcpunish, sosbuttons, welcome
+    * Available options: autojoin, exitmode, fullseed, highfame, hotkeys, magiccheat, nowhisper, npcpunish, sosbuttons, welcome
 * Added lscg option to the xstatus command
 * Removed from the unrestrict command a feature removing conditions (except those related to gender) to use assets
+* Removed the apart UBC setting commands that are now merged in the uset command